livingearth-system/livingearth-system.github.io/login/bryn-edrych.md

 {%- include login.liquid -%}

-{%- include boxes.liquid heading="What your report will show" local="true" data="boxes" -%}
+{%- include boxes.liquid heading="What your report will show" subheading="<strong>This brochure extracts information on your landholding for different years from the newly developed Welsh Data Cube (WDC), which houses all satellite data acquired over Wales since</strong>" local="true" data="boxes" -%}

+*This log-in space is secure and not publicly accessible.
+It has been developed as part of the Living Land Management Wales project as proof of concept; additional maps and functionality may be added from time to time.*